 Jaffna has its own International Airport.
 However, it currently receives limited flights, mostly chartered.

 Because many visitors often come from Colombo and Kandy, we already made a detailed step-by-step guide for those routes:

 Arriving from a different destination in Sri Lanka?
 Check out our guide below to know which is your best transport option when heading north to Jaffna.

 Getting to Jaffna by Train

 We recommend that you take the train when heading to Jaffna.
-From Colombo, you can reach Jaffna in a little less than 7 hours.
-That’s a long journey to risk on an unreserved seat, so we recommend to check BookAway for reserved 1st and 2nd class seats one month before your trip.
+From Colombo, you can complete the journey in a little less than 7 hours.
+That’s a long trip to risk on an unreserved seat, so we recommend checking BookAway for reserved 1st and 2nd class seats one month before your trip.

 When coming from other destinations, there’s a great chance you will have to make a train transfer at either Colombo Fort or Polgahawela Junction.